F1 Pole Position (video game)

-F1 Pole Position is a 1992 racing video game for the SNES, developed by Human Entertainment and published by them in Japan, while the other versions were handled by Ubisoft.
+F1 Pole Position is a 1992 racing video game for the SNES, developed by Human Entertainment and published by them in Japan, while the other versions were handled by Ubi Soft.
 It is the first game in the Human Grand Prix/F1 Pole Position series, which features Formula One licensing.

 Gameplay

 The sixteen actual race courses from the 1992 Formula One season are used in the game.
 The opposition cars can pass through one another without crashing.
 There is also a bug for the Canadian Grand Prix where at the hairpin, the barriers have a gap enabling one to drive through and onto the grass.

 Vehicles can be customized to adapt to the different race tracks.
-Everything can be changed; including the steering, gears, brakes, and suspension.
+Everything can be changed, including the steering, gears, brakes, and suspension.
 There is an option for pit work to be manual or automatic, along with the option for automatic/manual gear shifting.

 Related Game Boy game

 In 1993, Ubisoft used the "F1 Pole Position" name for a localization of the Game Boy title Nakajima Satoru F-1 Hero GB '92: The Graded Driver, a sequel to Satoru Nakajima F-1 Hero GB World Championship '91.
 Although the games were made by Varie instead and are part of the separate F-1 Hero series, Human developed the first two for the Super Famicom.